(Book 1: Lights, Captura, Action)

 Ravi’s excitement was far from the sort he had been expecting.
-Clearly, the mysterious ghosts hovering about in those InstaCopies weren’t his number one worry now.
+Clearly, the mysterious ghosts hovering about in those InstaCopies weren’t his number one worry.

 ‘Hmm?’
 Subro genuinely looked surprised at the reaction.
 ‘We need to give the company something profitable, right?
 This will sell, trust me!’

 ‘Shame?
 Nope.
 Why would I be ashamed?
 As an artist, I know this will sell.
 And it suits our purpose!
 It takes focus away from the ghosts.
 Isn’t that what we want?
 Also, what dirty tricks?
-If you’re going to talk of tricks, using the Captura itself is one!
-A shortcut to capturing moments; no physical sketching or painting required; it is a trick, indeed!’
+Using the Captura itself is a one!
+A shortcut to capturing moments; no physical sketching or painting required; in’t that a trick?’

 ‘But I say, when a shortcut exists, why not use it?
 It’s why I have been wanting the Captura in the first place.
 Manual art is too much effort!’